 Council Circle members are happy to hear ideas from congregants.
 To offer suggestions for improvement and implementation of our goals, please contact any one of us.

 - Ensure that the building and property are maintained

 - Provide support and direction to Group Ministries

 - Approve operational policies developed by the Group Ministries

-Kathy is honoured to be a Presbytery Rep and hopes to continue to do so for some time to come.
+Kathy’s Thoughts on her Role: Kathy is honoured to be a Presbytery Rep and hopes to continue to be so for some time to come.
 She says: “My role is to act as the representative for Kamloops United Church in Kamloops-Okanagan Presbytery, and further to that, as representative for Kamloops-Okanagan Presbytery at BC Conference.
-BC Conference meets twice in three years (year before and year of General Council).
+BC Conference meets twice in three years (a year before and year of General Council).
 They select several members to represent BC Conference every three years when General Council is held.
-The purpose of all these meetings – Presbytery, BC Conference and General Council, is to conduct the business of the Church, and for BC Conference to also confirm, admit, recognize new ministers.
+The purpose of all these meetings – Presbytery, BC Conference and General Council, is to conduct the business of the Church and for BC Conference to also confirm, admit and recognize new ministers.
 So, although we have fun when we get together, there is work that is done as well.”

 “To me, a significant part of faithful public witness is witnessing to the public issues of social justice.”

 Kathy also tells us that one of the truly wonderful activities she has enjoyed in the past, when at Presbytery or Conference, was to check out the Resource Centre’s book display.
 Her latest really great find was a book by Bruce Sanguin called “If Darwin Prayed”.
 (The Resource Centre has since gone digital.) ____________________________________________________________________________